sighupio/fury-kubernetes-networking/katalog/ip-masq/README.md

 ## Configuration

-Fury distribution ip-masq package is deployed with the following configuration:
+Fury distribution `ip-masq` package is deployed with the following default configuration:

 - `nonMasqueradeCIDRs`: as an empty list.
 - `resyncInterval`: set to 60 seconds.
 - `masqLinkLocal`: set to false.
 - `masqLinkLocalIPv6`: set to false.

-*Available configuration parameters listed here:*
+Available configuration parameters are listed here:
 [https://github.com/kubernetes-sigs/ip-masq-agent#configuring-the-agent](https://github.com/kubernetes-sigs/ip-masq-agent#configuring-the-agent)

-Also, the design of this `kustomize` project makes it possible to extend the container arguments adding, as an example the `--nomasq-all-reserved-ranges` flag used to non-masquerade reserved IP ranges by default.

-*Available flags listed here:*
+Available flags are listed here:
 [https://github.com/kubernetes-sigs/ip-masq-agent#agent-flags](https://github.com/kubernetes-sigs/ip-masq-agent#agent-flags)

+The design of the package's `kustomize` project allows to extend the container arguments adding, for example, the `--nomasq-all-reserved-ranges` flag used to no masquerade reserved IP ranges by default.

 ### Important note